Reading and Checking Motherboard ID

 1d50:606f

-, it is recommended to use the onboard UTOC and not other CAN bridge devices. - If none appear, please check if the data cable is properly connected and if the firmware is correctly installed.
+, it is recommended to use the onboard UTOC and not other CAN bridge devices. - If none appear, please check whether the data cable is properly connected and whether the firmware has been correctly flashed.

 You can only proceed with CAN ID search when 1d50:606f